Team capabilities

 • Testing manager

-By comparing adherence to best practices with the corresponding level of accessibility compliance, you’ll be able to measure and manage the effectiveness of your program.
+You can use this book’s guides as a way to measure commitment to building inclusive products.
+By comparing adherence to best practices with each guide, you’ll be able to measure and manage the effectiveness of your program.

 Core responsibilities